JJ/hoborg/text/text.md

 teakettle.
 A small one.
 Two milk pails for you, Gummy.
 Lost you?
 Aw, what the hell, just go to sleep again.

 Lost you all?
-Big, roundish, thick-on-the-bottom, metallic upside-down bucket with another on top, body and head.
+Big, roundish, thick-on-the-bottom, metallic, upside-down bucket with another on top, body and head.
 Which goes to account for the name mechanical man, but when I first saw him that what I though about.
 It was even steaming a little bit, because he's not actually